 And barbershopping is catching on in Washington.
 Catching on to, ahem, beat the band.

-According to Donald Vienne, president of the Mid-Atlantic District of the Society for the Preservation and Encouragement of Barber Shop Quartet Singing in America, nearly 700 people a year are joining the society in the states from New York to Virginia.
-Only 400 are dropping out."We are a growth industry," Vienne said. "even though a great many people don't know barbershopping exists."
+According to Donald Vienne, president of the Mid-Atlantic District of the Society for the Preservation and Encouragement of Barber Shop Quartet Singing in America, nearly 700 people a year are joining the society in the states for New York to Virginia.
+Only 400 are dropping out.
+"We are a growth industry," Vienne said, "even though a great many people don't know barbershopping exists."

 Friday night's contest pitted 20 Washington-area quartets against one another.
 The 80 singers ranged in occupation from Smithsonian Institution geologist to Army private.
-But very few in the audience at 400 knew who wa who, or cared.
+But very few in the audience of 400 knew who was who, or cared.